Would you be shocked to hear that almost 20% of meals eaten in the U.S. are eaten in the car?

 Not That: Creamed, Fried, Smothered, Tempura, Crispy, Breaded, Charred

 If you see a menu item prepared using one of the “Not That” options, ask your server if they can prepare it using one of the “Eat This” options above.
 If the food is fresh, there should not be any reason why they can’t accommodate your request.
+If the restaurant has KIOSK technology to speed along the ordering process, they may enable you to exchange certain elements of your chosen meal for healthier ones.

 2) Plan Ahead and Pack